Our research focuses on a broad range of areas, including:

 - Applied Audiology

-This theme focuses on exploring the lived experience of people with hearing and balance conditions across the lifespan.
+This topic focuses on exploring the lived experience of people with hearing and balance conditions across the lifespan.
 We aim to improve healthcare for people with hearing and balance conditions through community-based, clinically-based and population health research.

 We research the experiences of people living with hearing and balance conditions, and use qualitative methods to understand what it is like to live with conditions such as tinnitus or hearing loss.
 At the population level, we work with cohort studies to research the impact of hearing and balance conditions on a range of outcomes, such as health and education.
 We also research how service users access, interact with and are supported by clinical services.
 We develop, evaluate and implement interventions to improve access and shared decision making in clinical services.

-- Children’s and Young People’s Heath
+- Children’s and Young People’s Health

 We conduct cross-disciplinary research that makes a real difference to clinical practice and to the health of the paediatric population and their families.
 We work with children and families with a range of different physical and mental health conditions, such as diabetes, allergies, obesity, attention disorders, psychosis, feeding and eating disorders, epilepsy, hearing loss, and rare genetic conditions.
 We also work closely with specialist children’s hospitals and charities to ensure that our research is clinically relevant and applied to practice.